Updated on Feb 9, 2023

-You might be in possession of some DSD audio files, but you must be unfamiliar with them since they are quite rare indeed.
+You might be in possession of some DSD audio files, but you might be unfamiliar with them since they are quite rare indeed.
 What is DSD?
 What about it?
 Compared with the most popular lossless audio format, DSD vs FLAC, which is better?
 If you are having these queries, keep reading.

 Summary: A digital audio format for niche audiophile with one of the highest resolutions and sample rates.